 - Preservation of minimum water volumes

 - Recreational use

-The characteristic of a simulation model is the abstraction of reality as well as the calculation of the system elements, and their mutual dependencies at given system loads.
-Thereby, a certain system behaviour is determined by the calculation of all relevant hydrological and hydraulic processes.
-If it is a regulable system and the model is able to represent the artificial interventions in the discharge processes, it becomes an operational model.
-If the interventions on the water balance are carried out via reservoirs, the operating model becomes the reservoir operating model.
+A simulation model is an abstraction of reality.
+It provides the calculation of system elements and their mutual dependencies at given system loads.
+Thereby, system behavior is determined by calculating all relevant hydrological and hydraulic processes.
+If it is a variable system and the model can represent the artificial interventions in the discharge processes, it becomes an operational model.
+If interventions on the water balance are carried out via storages, the operating model becomes a storage operating model.
 A description of physical processes, such as the outflow from openings - which corresponds to the uncontrolled discharge from a bottom outlet - does not yet constitute a storage operating model.

-For the regulation of water management systems, regulations are necessary to define the influence on the transport and storage processes of water, depending on certain system states.
-The sum of these instructions is called an operational plan.
-In Germany there are some synonyms for the term operation plan.
-Among others, the operating rule, water management plan, management plan are to be mentioned.
-In the further course of the work the term operating plan is used.
-This usually consists of several individual regulations.
-An individual regulation is called a business rule.
-Operational plans are available in different forms regarding their complexity and their temporal validity.
-In most cases, there are rules with a long-term or medium-term period of validity, i.e. they have been defined in such a way that the needs are satisfied as well as possible in the long run, whereas short-term disadvantages for individual uses may occur.
-Such operational plans are usually determined on the basis of long periods of time that include as many different system loads as possible.
+Operating plans are available in different forms differing in their complexity and temporal extent.
+In most cases, there are operating rules with a long-term or medium-term period of validity, i.e., they are optimized so that the needs are satisfied in the long run, whereas short-term disadvantages for individual uses may occur.
+Such operating plans are usually determined using long periods that include as many different system loads as possible.
 Short-term operating plans - so-called real-time control - are, on the other hand, adjusted to individual events.
-Once the special and usually exceptional event is over, the short-term plan loses its validity.
+Once this event is over, the short-term plan loses its validity.